-The 2018 Risk and Reliability Study identified a high priority need to convert the remainder of plant electrical distribution system to an updated voltage standard (a majority of the system already uses the updated standard), construction of a new 650 SF electrical building, relocation of the existing 1500 kW generator, ability to provide closed transition transfer capabilities for both generators, and miscellaneous other electrical improvements throughout the electrical distribution system at the WTP.
+The 2018 Risk and Reliability Study identified a high priority need to convert the remainder of plant electrical distribution system to an updated voltage standard (a majority of the system already uses the updated standard), construction of a new 650 square foot electrical building, relocation of the existing 1500 kW generator, ability to provide closed transition transfer capabilities for both generators, and miscellaneous other electrical improvements throughout the electrical distribution system at the WTP.

 Design commenced in FY 2020 and was completed in FY 2022.
-Construction is currently funded for FY 2024 and FY 2025.
+Construction is currently funded for FY 2024 through FY 2026, although this timing will be re-evaluated to consider necessary coordination with other major projects at the WTP.